Samic8/samdawson.dev/src/posts/color.md

 }
 ```

-Not everything needs to be an alias, for a one off usages use the color variable.
-If you use a particular background color on the **page-header** and it uses one of the shades of blue maybe it does not need to be in sync with anywhere else.
+Not everything needs to be an alias.
+If you use a background color on the **page-header** and it uses one of the shades of blue maybe it does not need to be in sync with anywhere else.

 ```css
 .page-header {